Histamine Intolerance vs. Mast Cell Activation Syndrome

 Histamine Intolerance and Mast Cell Activation Syndrome can produce similar symptoms.
 (Read more about these symptoms.)

 But there is a difference between Histamine Intolerance and Mast Cell Activation Syndrome.
 Histamine Intolerance is when your body has too much histamine.
 There are 3 major pathways in the body that breakdown histamine.
 The 2 most well known are Diamine Oxidase (DAO) and Histamine N-Methyltransferase (HNMT).
-The lesser known pathway is through Acetylation, a detox pathway.
+There also also some lesser known pathways, like Acetylation, a detox pathway.

 If one or more of those 3 isn’t working, histamine can build up to high levels and cause symptoms.
 Or Histamine Intolerance can develop when someone consumes too many high histamine foods.